 The Metro Council seeks to preserve and increase the supply and diversity of affordable housing.
-This includes both market rate and subsidized housing.
+This includes both market rate and subsidized housing that is affordable to households with incomes equal to or less than 80 percent of the median family income for the county.
 Cities should describe the actions and investments they have taken to accomplish this in their existing urban areas.
 Please refer to the region's Equitable Housing Initiative for examples that could be cited.
 Cities should also describe the effectiveness of actions that they have taken.
 The Regional Inventory of Regulated Affordable Housing is available as a resource.
 Generally, proposals from cities that have taken more actions to improve or preserve affordability (and have achieved results) will be regarded more favorably.